WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

 ```
 This also means that in order for our ```Preselector``` to work you always need to call ```calculateIDF()``` first.

-### Problems

-- The Preselector selects too many Documents for Cosine and Jaccard Similarity
-  - Add  some more inverse indexes to reduce the amount of important documents to be checked
-  - Quick and easy: just select the first 10 documents and trash the others
-- The tokenized words in the documents are still not correct
-  - , symbol is still in the database
-  - stopwords and unimportant documents are still in there
-  - The pipeline which adds the tokenized documents to the database has to be updated/changed so that we get a better quality of documents

 ## Cosine Similarity
+### General Idea

+### Information about Implementation

+## Problems
+- **Too many documents selected:** The Preselector selects too many Documents for Cosine and Jaccard Similarity
+  - **Solution:** Add  some more inverse indexes to reduce the amount of important documents to be checked
+    - Check how often a word appears in a document and select the important document based on that alias use **TF-IDF** too to select important documents
+  - **Alternative: Quick and easy:** just select the first 10 documents and trash the others
+- **Quality of documents are too poor:**
+  - Some of the tokenized words in the documents are still not correct
+  - Symbols like ‚‘ or ; or , are still in the database
+  - Stopwords and unimportant documents are still in there like „2edasdasd“ or „as“ or „123123“
+  - **Solution:** The pipeline which adds the tokenized documents to the database has to be updated/changed so that we get a better quality of documents
+    - Fix the problem at the root